bbat2575/SchoolDatabaseProgram/README.md

 # School Database Program
 **Data storage software for schools.**

-Course, student and teacher data is added and retrieved from their respected files (course_info.txt, student_info.txt and teacher_info.txt).
+Course, student and teacher data are added and retrieved from their respected files (course_info.txt, student_info.txt and teacher_info.txt).

 <br>